Alice Boner: Uday Shankar Ballet Troupe

 In 1926 she saw Uday Shankar perform at the Kursaal Zürich.
 She was immediately intrigued by the elegant dance movements of Shankar, and with his consent made some sketches on paper and with clay.
 Boner moved to Paris in 1928 and continued her work as a sculptor.
 By now her sculptures were placed in public parks and houses in Zurich, Geneva, and Baden.
 She saw Uday Shankar again in Paris in 1929, and he desired to go back to India to recruit a troupe of musicians and dancers.
 For Boner, who was fascinated by Indian dance and had long dreamed about going to India, this was a chance for her to go to India and she suggested to accompany Shankar to India.

 Boner and Shankar both traveled to India in December 1929.
 They traveled through India with letters of recommendations from Shankar's father, Pandit Shyam Shankar, who was the former Dewan of Jhalawar State.
 Thus, they were usually the guests of Maharajas on their travels through India.
 Even though they informed the Maharajas of their plans to perform Indian dance in the west, they were all reluctant to support them because of the negative connotation that was associated with them had they supported the troupe.
 By the time they arrived in Kolkata, they changed their plans and recruited most of the members of their troupe from Uday Shankar's family, among them the then still young Ravi Shankar.

 Beginning in 1930 the troupe toured together, with its first performance in the Théâtre des Champs-Élysées in Paris on 3 March 1931.
 Boner's function was essentially that of a co-director.
 She advertised the troupe, but also helped with costumes and correspondences.
-After five years with the troupe Boner moved to India in 1935 and then Varanasi, India in 1936.
+After five years with the troupe Boner moved to India in 1935 and then Varanasi, India, in 1936.

 Life in India

 After moving to India, Boner began to paint again.
 She gave up sculpting, saying that it was "too slow a process to catch up with the wealth of aspects India offered to the observing eye".
 Some of her early pieces were exhibited in Kolkata, Mumbai, and Zurich.
 In 1939, Boner began to paint Indian deities after studying sacred Indian scriptures, but in accordance with her diary, these paintings were never made public.

 Boner went on to become increasingly fascinated by Indian art and philosophy, studying both for the majority of her time in India.
 She spent much time observing Indian art, especially sculptures, at various sites including the Ellora Cave-temples.

 Alice Boner spent her many years in Varanasi, India.
-She used to live on Ddashashwamedh Ghat and her house is known to some people as Alice Boner Ghat.
-She wanted to make a film about Holy Ganga but unfortunately, people from Varanasi didn't allow her.
-Alas, it just remained a dream of her.
+She used to live on Dashashwamedh Ghat and her house is known to some people as Alice Boner Ghat.
+She wanted to make a film about Holy Ganga but people from Varanasi did not allow her.